The Iowa Teaching and Certification Resource

 Additional Iowa Teacher Certification Requirements

-- Submit application along with non-refundable processing fee.
+- Completed application along with non-refundable processing fee.

 Board of Educational Examiners